jmpenn/hello_world/mddocs/MemoryManager.md

 double *dbl_p = (double*) TMM_declare_var_s("double dbl_array[3]");
 ```

-When a checkpoint is reloaded the declarations in the *Variable Declarations*
+When a checkpoint (shown below) is reloaded the declarations in the *Variable
-section cause variables to be allocated just like the declare_var() call above.
+Declarations* section cause variables to be allocated just like the declare_var()
-The assignments in the *Variable Assignments* section restore the values of the
+call above.
+The assignments in the *Variable Assignments* section restore the
-variables.
+values of the variables.

-#### Checkpoint

 ```
 // Variable Declarations.